de-Boer-Lab/GIL/README.md

 ### --plate-name

 **Required**.
 Name of the plate.
-This will appear in the sample sheet filename.
+This will appear in the index sheet filename.

 ### --i7-row